Student analyzing TOEIC score report with level equivalences and CEFR correspondence for exam preparation

 • 455 points in Reading

-If you score 380 in Listening and 450 in Reading, you total 830 points (B2 level), but you do not meet the minimum section thresholds to advance to the next level.
-You must improve your Listening skills to aim for C1.
+If you have 380 in Listening and 450 in Reading, you total 830 points (B2 level), but you do not meet the minimum section thresholds to move to the next level.
+You must absolutely improve in Listening to aim for C1.

-How to Interpret Your Score Based on Your Goals?
+How to Interpret Your Score According to Your Goals?

 To Validate Your Degree